juliantoyeo/42snow_crash/level02/Ressources/README.md

 Now we have a different view of the password, which is `ft_wandrNDRelL0L` but this password is not working as well 😢😢😢

-WAIT A MINUTE!!
+**WAIT A MINUTE!!**

 If we try to type `ft_wandrNDRelL0L` by ourselves, the password will not be accepted,

 But if we copy the text directly from wireshark, the password is accepted!!
-Will is this happened?
+Why is this happening?

 Turn out if we copy the text directly, we copied the special character as well `ft_wandrNDRelL0L`

 What are those special character and what did they do to our text string?

-If we go back to wireshark can show the data as `Hex Dump`, we could see the Hex code of those character
+If we go back to wireshark and show the data as `Hex Dump`, we could see the Hex code of those character
 > 66 74 5f 77 61 6e 64 72 7f 7f 7f 4e 44 52 65 6c 7f 4c 30 4c 0d
+>
 > f  t  _  w  a  n  d  r  .  .  .
 N  D  R  e  l  .
 L  0  L  .

-ft_wandr...NDRel.L0L
-ft_wandrNDRelL0L
+According to `Man ASCII`, hex code `7f` is the control character which represent `DEL` and `0d` is just `/r`

+So if we apply the `DEL` operation manually, we could trim the password and the final password will be
-ft_waNDReL0L
+> ft_waNDReL0L

-ft_wandrNDRelL0L
-f  t  _  w  a  n  d  r  .  .  .
-N  D  R  e  l  .
-L  0  L  .
-66 74 5f 77 61 6e 64 72 7f 7f 7f 4e 44 52 65 6c 7f 4c 30 4c 0d

-66745f77616e64727f7f7f4e4452656c7f4c304c0d
+Finally, this is the correct password!
+What a long process 😢😢😢